-The Academic Review Board is a group (Dean of Students, Associate Dean of Faculty, Director of Counseling & Health Services, and academic advisor and coach of the student in question) which convenes as necessary during a semester when it is determined that a student is no longer engaged in the academic process-not attending classes, not completing class work, etc. The Academic Review Board works with the student to develop a plan of action for completing the semester successfully.
-This board also has the authority to administratively withdraw the student from the college if they determine that the student cannot successfully complete the semester.
+The Academic Review Board is a group (Dean of Students, Associate Dean of Faculty, Director of Counseling & Health Services, academic advisor, coach, and others as appropriate) which convenes as necessary during a semester when it is determined that a student is no longer engaged in the academic process-not attending classes, not completing class work, etc. The Academic Review Board works with the student to develop a plan of action for completing the semester successfully.
+At any time during the semester, this board has the authority to place a student on Academic Warning, Academic Probation, or to administratively withdraw the student from the college if they determine that the student cannot successfully complete the semester.
 Typically, grades of WF or WP (as appropriate) are recorded on the student transcript if the student is administratively withdrawn.